 Even though BlueHost and Hostinger are similar-tier hosting providers, Hostinger far outperforms BlueHost in nearly every department.

-Most people gravitate towards BlueHost do so for WordPress hosting, but Hostinger does better than BlueHost on most performance tests.
+Most people gravitate towards BlueHost and do so for WordPress hosting, but Hostinger does better than BlueHost on most performance tests.

 Frequently Asked Questions